-At the top of this 60-meter-high gravel ridge, the view over Lake Mälaren is extensive and along it runs a 500-meter-long processional route from the Viking Age.
-That half a kilometer of straight road from north to south could be so interesting, I had no idea!
-The road goes in a north / south direction and at the northern end of the road, archaeologists have found the traces of a small building that’s been interpreted as a mortuary.
+At the top of this 60-meter-high gravel ridge, the view over Lake Mälaren is extensive, and along it runs a 500-meter-long processional route from the Viking Age.
+That half kilometer of straight road from north to south could be so interesting, I had no idea!
+The road goes in a north / south direction, and at the northern end of the road, archaeologists have found the traces of a small building that’s been interpreted as a mortuary.
 At the southern end of the road, a burial mound has been placed.
 Perhaps the mortuary was the starting point for a procession along the road to the place where the crematorium stood and the burial mound was then built.
-At the height there is also a labyrinth – Rösaring, which gave the area its name.
+At the height, there is also a labyrinth – Rösaring, which gave the area its name.

 In summary, this part of Låssaleden is definitely worth hiking in the summer.
 Water, as well as coffee, must be transported.
 Swimwear for those who want to take a dip at Vållsvik.